-- Daily exceptions should not be accepted if they continue through the year and circumvent the annual review process.
-Maximum of seven days with same exception during the year. - Update Medium-Large and Large Frame CTs parameters to more accurately reflect operations.
+- Daily exceptions: Maximum of seven days with same exception during the year. - Update Medium-Large and Large Frame CTs parameters to more accurately reflect operations.

 Additional Issues: Consensus Proposed Solutions

 - PLS approval process should be annual, rather than biannual, as it is not necessary to review biannually. - Exceptions approved based on 2006 offer data, and certain other exceptions, can be approved for a longer term than annual - Update sub-critical coal minimum down time and maximum weekly start parameters in order more accurately reflect operations. - The same daily exception may be renewable for a maximum of 30 days, after which the exception must be approved through the annual exception process.